ericabertolozzi/LunaApp/Labs/Lab6/README.txt

 CSV file is found in Labs/Lab6.
 The last step was to make visualizations which I used R to do.
 I created a Pi chart to show the different moods people experience and a bar chart to show the frequency of the different types of sleep.
 For creativity, I added CSS styling to make the page easier to understand.
-I also added a message to show up after the button to create the CSV file was clicked.
+I also added a message that appears after the button was clicked to create the CSV file.
 I had difficulty making this work, but I was able to get it working after doing some online research and adjusting the ts file.